matloff/rcurses/README.md

 ops are 'a', 'i' or 'rm', e.g. 'g rm' to remove ftn g enter either ftn number and op, or q:
 ```

+### Further examples

+See the **examples** directory within the installed package.
+The
+**README** file there list the various examples, with a description of
+each.
+Note that many of them are just "bare bones," and users are
+encouraged to make enhancements.

 ## Contributing